I have never had a professional dog walker before. What should I expect?

 How do you transport the dogs to and from?

 Dogs are transported in very dog proofed vehicles.
-Our trucks have soft rubber matting, tinted windows and are well ventilated.
-On hot days, we park in the shade whenre possible and always have fresh water supply.
-We never leave the dogs in a parked vehicle for longer than a quick pick up and drop off of a dog.
-Dog are always cooled down at the end of our walks by either a dip in the ocean or creek.
-If on a water-less trail, we carry jugs of water and ice to cool the dogs and the truck with.
+Our trucks have soft rubber matting, tie ups, tinted windows and are well ventilated with RV cooling air fans.
+On hot days, we park in the shade whenever possible and always have fresh water supply.
 Please note, all staff are pet first aid certified.
 All vehicles carry a pet first aid kit.

 Are there special requirements my dog needs to meet in order to walk in a group?